 That’s one of the things I enjoy the most about cooking, I know every ingredient, the quality of the ingredients and the process the ingredients went through to make the food that I’m about to put into my body to use as fuel.
 We used to buy jerky for a quick snack until I realized every single bag had added sugar among other corn and soy products that just aren’t necessary.
 Here’s an example of one of the varieties I used to buy.

-I prepared half of this recipe for this week, when Jeff’s snack tooth comes-a-callin but this would be a great snack to set out and serve at a super bowl party.
-Plus you can make it ahead of time by a few days and then pull it out to serve.
+I prepared a half batch for the week, when Jeff’s snack tooth comes-a-callin but this would be a great snack to set out and serve at a super bowl party or any party for that matter.
+Plus you can make it ahead of time by a few days, let it sit in the fridge and then pull it out to serve when guests start to arrive.

 Teriyaki Beef Jerky

-- Using kitchen schears, cut flank steak into thin strips.
+- Using kitchen shears, cut flank steak into thin strips.
 Then go back and cut each piece in half again.

 - Add beef to a gallon size zip lock bag along with all the remaining ingredients.
 Seal the bag and mix the ingredients around to evenly distribute across all the meat.